-Forms and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx

-- 1. Financially Responsible Party Information Form

-- 2. Property Owner Certification Form

-- 3. Proof of property ownership:

-Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR A copy of a current Preliminary Title Report (issued within 60 days of application submission).

-NOTE: If a trustee is listed as the property owner, a copy of the trust agreement is required.
-For Grant Deeds that list Corporations, Partnerships, or Fictitious Firms as the Grantor or Grantee, a certified copy of each of the Articles of Incorporation including statement of officers; the Partnership Papers (limited or general); or the recorded Fictitious Business Name Statement naming the owner(s) of the firm is required.

-- 4. Letter of Intent - 5.
-Project Site Plan and Elevations Refer to the Project Site Plan and Elevations Checklist - 6.
-Adequate Service Certification for Water - 7.
-Adequate Service Certification for Sewer - 8.
-Hazardous Waste Site Certification
+CUP- COP - SUBMITTAL MATERIALS CHECKLIST Form Forms and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx = Financially Responsible Party Information Form Property Owner Certification Form ı = Proof of property ownership: ı Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR A copy of a current Preliminary Title Report (issued within 60 days of application submission). l NOTE: If a trustee is listed as the property owner, a copy of the trust agreement is required.
+For Grant Deeds that list Corporations, Partnerships, or Fictitious Firms as the Grantor or Grantee, a certified copy of each of the Articles of Incorporation including statement of officers; the Partnership Papers (limited or general); or the recorded Fictitious Business Name Statement naming the owner(s) of the firm is required. □ 4.
+Letter of Intent ı □ 5.
+Site Plan ı □ 6.
+Adequate Service Certification for Water ı □ 7.
+Adequate Service Certification for Sewer ı □ 8.
+Hazardous Waste Site Certification 1